reem-shaikh/React/04-07/README.md

 # useCallback Hook
 [](https://exquisite-licorice-b96353.netlify.app/)

-usecllback is a hook that will return a memoized version of the callback function that only changes if one of the dependencies has changed.
+usecallback is a hook that will return a memoized version of the callback function that only changes if one of the dependencies has changed.

 > Why is it used?
-Its useful when passing callbacks to optimized child components that rely on reference equaliy to prevent unecessary renders.
+Its useful when passing callbacks to optimized child components that rely on reference equality to prevent unecessary renders.
 - App.js
 ```bash
 import React from 'react'